 In today's digital environment, protecting cardholder data is critical.
-For any organization that is involved in storing, processing, or transmitting cardholder data or sensitive authentication data, the Payment Card Industry Data Security Standards (PCI DSS) is applicable to you.
+For any organization that is involved in storing, processing, or transmitting cardholder data or sensitive authentication data, including fintech companies, the Payment Card Industry Data Security Standards (PCI DSS) is applicable to you.
 The latest PCI DSS Standard (3.2.1) was released in May 2018.

 PCI DSS compliance can feel overwhelming for decision makers.
 On this page, we breakdown the complexities of PCI DSS compliance, what it is, why it is important for organizations to be PCI DSS compliant, and the PCI DSS requirements that organizations in the cloud should be concerned with.